Self-Guided Walking Tour in Lüneburg

 6. 6

-Stintmarkt in Luneburg, stop 6 on the self-guided walking tour
+Stintmarkt (Am Stintmarkt 3-6) in Lüneburg, stop 6 on the self-guided walking tour

 This is the corner people remember.
 The Stintmarkt is the old quay along the Ilmenau canal in the Wasserviertel, lined with leaning gabled houses that now hold bars and restaurants.
 Named for the stint, the little fish once landed here, it was the working harbour where salt boats loaded.
 Today it is the liveliest spot in town after dark, tables out along the water, the whole row glowing in the evening.
 It costs nothing and never closes.
 This is the place to stop for a drink: pick any terrace facing the canal, order a local beer, and watch the light on the brick.
 Come at golden hour and the reflections in the water are the best photo in Lüneburg.
 Just a few steps further along the quay stands the old crane.